k-boateng/CS32-final-project/README.md

 7. A message box should open.
 Type in your messages and hit enter to send

 Note:
-The two computers should be on the same network.
-Also, the scripts should be run on a local IDE because tkinter did not run on the cloud codespaces when we tested it.
+The two computers should be on the same network.You should also allow python.exe through the firewall on you computer.
+Finally, the scripts should be run on a local IDE because tkinter did not run on the cloud codespaces when we tested it.